t-crest/rtems/readme.txt

 (c) bootstrap -p to regenerate preinstall.am files.

+After cloning the RTEMS repository, the bootstrap script should be run in the following manner:

+ (a) ./bootstrap -p

+ (b) ./bootstrap

 Once the RTEMS 4.10.2 is bootstraped, the configure script should run.
 The configure process specializes the Makefile.in files at the time that RTEMS is configured for a specific development host and target.